handresen/mariagdkdoc/pages/coregdk/geolocation/core_geolocation_convertion.md

 ---
 title: Converting placename data
-keywords: geolocation
+keywords: geolocation, placenames, database
-tags: [navigation]
+tags: [geolocation]
 sidebar: core_geolocation_sidebar
 permalink: core_geolocation_convertion.html
 summary: Converting placename information to Maria GDK location databases.
 ---

-# Converting placename data

 When converting a file containing placename information to a Maria2012 location database, you need a reader for that specific fileformat.
 See chapter on [creating readers](./readers) for details.